wilsonjackson/connect-resource-pipeline/README.md

 An array that defines URLs to be matched and what to return as a response.
 Each entry is an object comprised of:

 - `url`
+    Type: `string|RegExp`

     The URL to match.
-May be a string or a regex.
 Matched against `url.parse(req.url).pathname`.

 - `files` (optional)
+    Type: `string|string[]`

-    A string or array of strings containing file paths to match.
+    File paths to match.
 Uses `vinyl-fs` under the hood, so globs are allowed.
 If omitted, the `pathname` of the request will be used.

 - `pipeline` (optional)
+    Type: `function(stream.Readable, Request): stream.Readable`

     A function that takes a stream of files as an argument and returns the result stream.
+The request object is passed as the second argument.

 - ___DEPRECATED___ `factories` (optional)